Laborieux-Axel/Equilibrium-Propagation/README.md

 python main.py --model 'VFCNN' --task 'CIFAR10' --data-aug --channels 128 256 512 512 --kernels 3 3 3 3 --pools 'mmmm' --strides 1 1 1 1 --paddings 1 1 1 0 --fc 10 --optim 'sgd' --lrs 0.25 0.15 0.1 0.08 0.05 --wds 3e-4 3e-4 3e-4 3e-4 3e-4 --mmt 0.9 --lr-decay --epochs 120 --act 'my_hard_sig' --todo 'train' --T1 250 --T2 30 --mbs 128 --alg 'BPTT' --loss 'cel' --softmax --save --device 0
 ```

+## Evaluating

+To evaluate a model, simply change the flag `--todo` to  `--todo 'evaluate'` and specify the path to the folder the same way as for resuming training.
+Train and Test accuracy will be appended to the hyperparameters.txt file.

+## Comparing EP and BPTT

+EP updates approximates ground truth gradients computed by BPTT.
+To check if the theorem is satisfied set the `--todo` flag to `--todo 'gducheck`.
+With the flag `--save` enabled, plots comparing EP and BPTT updates for each layers will be created in the results folder.

 ## Summary table of the command lines arguments